-Many parents who find out a child is struggling with addiction feel like they should have noticed earlier or are surprised that addiction would happen in their family; however, addiction is not limited to any age, gender, social standing, or activity level in the Church.
+Many parents who find out a child is struggling with addiction feel like they should have noticed earlier.
+Or perhaps they are surprised that such a thing would happen in their family; however, addiction is not limited to any age, gender, social standing, or activity level in the Church.

 Elder Dallin H. Oaks reminded church members, “Jesus healed many from physical diseases, but He did not withhold healing from those who sought to be ‘made whole’ from other ailments.
 Matthew writes that He healed every sickness and every disease among the people (see Matthew 4:23; 9:35).
 Great multitudes followed Him, and He ‘healed them all’ (Matthew 12:15).
 Surely these healings included those whose sicknesses were emotional, mental, or spiritual.
 He healed them all” (8).